-The MM deployment (local service) and the TPE deployment (travel content) share the same architectural methodology: flat-file PHP architecture, comprehensive JSON-LD schema on every page, hub-and-spoke internal linking, phased content deployment, gate intelligence with FRIEND/FOE classification, and the intelligence blackout.
+The MM deployment (local service) and the TPE deployment (travel content) share the same architectural methodology: flat-file PHP architecture, comprehensive JSON-LD schema on every page, hub-and-spoke internal linking, phased content deployment with FRIEND/FOE classification, and the intelligence blackout.

 The content is completely different — exterior cleaning service information vs travel safety and destination content.
 The target queries are completely different — local service searches vs national and international travel research.
 The geographic scope is completely different — Florida coastal markets vs national coverage.